Graduate Social Work Courses

 SOCW 5310.
 Generalist Direct Practice with Individuals, Families, and Groups.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

-Theory for social work practice is studied, using an integrated social systems and biopsychosocial-spiritual model.
-The student is introduced to the profession through its history, its conceptual development and through an examination of the values, knowledge and skills which characterize it.
-The course content focuses on the worker/client relationship and development of assessment, intervention and evaluation skills used in interventions with individual clients, families, and small groups.
-Appropriate worker intervention in individualized treatment planning and implementation and the dynamics of small group process are also examined.
+This professional course introduces students to the Generalist Intervention Model (GIM) where students examine and apply beginning social work practice skills and theoretical frameworks.
+This course explores the biopsychosocial-spiritual model, theories, and frameworks used in social work practice.
+Students are introduced to the profession through its history, its conceptual development and through an examination of the values, knowledge and skills that characterize it.
+The course content focuses on a holistic approach within the worker/client relationship and the development of generalist intervention assessment, intervention and evaluation skills used in interventions with individual clients, families, and small groups in various settings.

 SOCW 5315.
 Generalist Social Work Policy and Policy Analysis.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).